s3664099/ComputerBattleGamesPython/readme.md

 times, and if it moves too much, well, you die.
 The instructions are included in the game, and you also have a difficulty level too.
 However, translating this game reminds me of how much simpler modern languages are as opposed to the ones from my childhood.

+**Missile!**

+I ended up using the PyGame library to create this game, namely because the code that was provided utilises the various computer's graphics (meaning that there is a separate listing for each of the machines - though the Commodore 64 isn't among them).
+The game is simple in that there is a jet that flies across the screen and you have three missiles which you need to use to shoot it down.
+If you hit the plane, you win, otherwise you you lose.

+It took me a bit to work it out, and I found that typing it out in the emulators that I found on the internet didn't seem to produce any working version (and I have to admit that typing games out on one of the 8-bit machines is so much more problematic than it is writing it on a modern computer, even using something like vim).

+Once I worked out how to use PyGame, creating this game, and even using proper icons, ended up being quite easy.
+In fact, I might go back and rewrite some of the games using PyGame - particularly since the Inkey problem doesn't exist there.

+For this game to work, you need to install PyGame, which can be done as follows:

+*pip3 install PyGame*